Kim Jong Il: Cult of personality

-Kim was the focus of an elaborate personality cult inherited from his father and founder of the DPRK, Kim Il-sung.
-Kim Jong-il was often the centre of attention throughout ordinary life in the DPRK.
+Kim was the focus of an personality cult inherited from his father and founder of the DPRK, Kim Il Sung.
+Kim Jong Il was often the centre of attention throughout ordinary life in the DPRK.
 On his 60th birthday (based on his official date of birth), mass celebrations occurred throughout the country on the occasion of his Hwangap.
 In 2010, the North Korean media reported that Kim's distinctive clothing had set worldwide fashion trends.

-The prevailing point of view is that the people's adherence to Kim's cult of personality was solely out of respect for Kim Il-sung or out of fear of punishment for failure to pay homage.
+The prevailing point of view is that the people's adherence to Kim's cult of personality was solely out of respect for Kim Il Sung or out of fear of punishment for failure to pay homage.
 Media and government sources from outside North Korea generally support this view, while North Korean government sources aver that it was genuine hero worship.
 The song "No Motherland Without You", sung by the KPA State Merited Choir, was created especially for Kim in 1992 and is frequently broadcast on the radio and from loudspeakers on the streets of Pyongyang.

 Human rights record

 According to a 2004 Human Rights Watch report, the North Korean government under Kim was "among the world's most repressive governments", having up to 200,000 political prisoners according to U.S. and South Korean officials, with no freedom of the press or religion, political opposition or equal education: "Virtually every aspect of political, social, and economic life is controlled by the government."

 Kim's government was accused of "crimes against humanity" for its alleged culpability in creating and prolonging the 1990s famine.
 Human Rights Watch characterized him as a dictator and accused him of human rights violations.
 Amnesty International condemned him for leaving 'millions of North Koreans mired in poverty' and detaining hundreds of thousands of people in prison camps.

-Kim Jong-il claimed that the barometer for distinguishing whether a person can be deemed a member of North Korean society and hence entitled to rights 'lies not on the grounds of his social class but on the grounds of his ideology'.
+Kim Jong Il claimed that the barometer for distinguishing whether a person can be deemed a member of North Korean society and hence entitled to rights 'lies not on the grounds of his social class but on the grounds of his ideology'.